 Spinal stenosis is a narrowing of the spine’s passageways.
 This narrowing causes the nerves to become decompressed, which can result in pain, tingling, weakness, loss of balance, and immobility.
 These symptoms can seriously diminish your quality of life.
 Causes include herniated disc(s), osteoarthritis, displaced or fractures in vertebrae, thickened spinal ligaments and overgrowth of bone (“spurs”).
 Stenosis begins most commonly with aging, but may be present at birth with congenital stenosis.

-The doctors at SpineOne can help you identify your spinal stenosis and understand what may have caused it.
-From there, we can recommend different treatment options that may include physical therapy or minimally invasive treatments.
+After the diagnosis is confirmed your SpineOne doctor will recommend different treatment options that may include physical therapy or minimally invasive treatments.
 The symptoms of spinal stenosis can often be minimized or diminished, allowing you to resume normal activities after the treatment.
 Most SpineOne patients who complete their treatment plan report significant improvement in pain levels and in quality of life.

 Spinal Stenosis Symptoms

 Your spinal nerves travel through your spinal canal and exit through openings we call “foramen.”
 If any of these spaces are too narrow, your nerves become compressed.
 This is referred to as “spinal stenosis” which most often occurs in the neck and lower back.